 Are you looking to buy an Advanced Elements kayak?
 The brand has good North American distribution at outdoor stores like L.L.
 Bean and REI.
 While they’re not quite as efficient to paddle as a hard-shell touring kayak, Advanced Elements hybrid kayaks are among the best performing folding kayaks you’ll find.

-Our picks: Best Advanced Elements kayaks for 2022
+Top picks: Best Advanced Elements kayaks for 2023

 Best Advanced Elements Kayaks